spawnmarvel/linux-and-azure/azure-extra-linux-vm-mirror/README_install_agent_offline.md

  ```

- * Navigate into that folder and install:
+ * Navigate into that folder on offline vm and install:
 ```bash
 sudo dpkg -i *.deb
 ```